parkermoe/steam_recommendation_system/README.md

 - **Multi-Layer Perceptron (MLP)**: Processes the feature vectors to capture more complex user-item interactions.

-Absolutely, let's make those updates to the Results section:

----

 ## Results

 The model demonstrates promising results in recommending personalized games for Steam users.
 The performance evaluation metrics and the learning curves substantiate the model's effectiveness.